parllama

 To start a LlamaCPP server run the following command in separate terminal:

-llama-server -m PATH_TO_MODEL
+llama-server -m PATH_TO_MODELor

-You can create a library of custom prompts for easy starting of new chats.
+llama-server -mu URL_TO_MODELYou can create a library of custom prompts for easy starting of new chats.

 You can set up system prompts and user messages to prime conversations with the option of sending immediately to the LLM upon loading of the prompt.